molily/molily.de/_posts/2019-02-03-testing-angular.md

 Executed 1 of 2 specs INCOMPLETE (1 SKIPPED) in 3 secs.
 I/launcher - 0 instance(s) of WebDriver still running
-I/launcher - chrome #01 passe
+I/launcher - chrome #01 passed
 </code></pre>

 This means the test suite “Angular web site” ran and the spec “contains information on Angular” passed.